TcMenu/documentation/content/arduino-libraries/tc-menu/tcmenu-plugins/customise-menu-input-display-plugin.md

 * The base graphical renderer `BaseGraphicalRenderer` is middle of the road, it takes care of the `render` function for you, works out what fits onto your screen etc. It does not handle the drawing.
 An exmaple of this is the full version of the LCD renderer.
 * Lastly, the `GraphicsDeviceRenderer` does all the drawing, spacing and everything else on your behalf to a `DeviceDrawable` device, we have such drawables for many libraries, it's very easy to implement the drawable as there is no business logic, just drawing commands.

-Before trying to modify the class you should probably [read through the API documentation](/ref-docs/tcmenu/html/index.html), especially look at the documentation for the chosen render in detail.
+Before trying to modify the class you should probably {{< refdocs title="read through the API documentation" src="/tcmenu/html/index.html" >}}, especially look at the documentation for the chosen render in detail.
 Never make changes to files inside tcMenu library, these will be overwritten in future updates.

 There's also a dialog class within most renderers that will normally extend from either `BaseDialog` or `MenuBasedDialog`.
 The API documentation for this is in BaseDialog.h.
 If you want to also override how dialogs look, you'll need to change the rendering here too.